google/flatbuffers/docs/source/CppUsage.md

 And example of usage, for the time being, can be found in `test.cpp/ReflectionTest()`.

+## Mini Reflection

+A more limited form of reflection is available for direct inclusion in generated code, which doesn't any (binary) schema access at all.
+It was designed to keep the overhead of reflection as low as possible (on the order of 2-6 bytes per field added to your executable), but doesn't contain all the information the (binary) schema contains.

+You add this information to your generated code by specifying `--reflect-types` (or instead `--reflect-names` if you also want field / enum names).

+You can now use this information, for example to print a FlatBuffer to text:

+    auto s = flatbuffers::FlatBufferToString(flatbuf, MonsterTypeTable());

+`MonsterTypeTable()` is declared in the generated code for each type.
+The string produced is very similar to the JSON produced by the `Parser` based text generator.

+You'll need `flatbuffers/minireflect.h` for this functionality.
+In there is also a convenient visitor/iterator so you can write your own output / functionality based on the mini reflection tables without having to know the FlatBuffers or reflection encoding.

 ## Storing maps / dictionaries in a FlatBuffer

 FlatBuffers doesn't support maps natively, but there is support to